 The other day a friend of mine was calling for career advice.
-He has a cushy 9-5 position, but wants more.
+He has a cushy 9-5 position but wants more.
 He’s tried flipping homes and selling insurance on the side.
-Neither have worked.
+Neither has worked.

 So I began probing and asking deeper questions about purpose and passion.
 When I asked him what he did at his job, his voice and energy changed.
 Come to find out the guy is a genius at his job and they rely on him to troubleshoot major problems when computers and servers go down.
 I was on to something.

 I recommended that he see his current job as an entrepreneurial venture, invest in himself, and continually seek out better contracts in his space.

 He had an ‘ah-ha’ moment and said the words that I love to here: “Alex, how do you do what you do?
 You’re a freaking fortune teller or something like that.”